 … we can help.

-We’re seasoned investors in Wilmington real estate, and we’re looking to buy several houses each month in the Wilmington NC area.
+We’re seasoned investors in Eastern real estate, and we’re looking to buy several houses each month in the Eastern NC area.
 Every month we get calls from those who have inherited a house and are looking to sell the house… so the info below are some tips to help you navigate the process.

 I Inherited A House, What To Do Next?